Azure/azure-openapi-validator/docs/avoid-additional-properties.md

 ...
 ```

- 2. Predefined refrences such as common-types.
+ 2. Predefined references such as common-types.

 ```json
 ...